 Level 2: City inspection and get clues

 The agency has detected some suspicious activities in town.
-The agency send message its most trusted agent miller to check the activities in that area.
+The agency send message to its most trusted agent Miller to check the activities in that area.
 The agent miller has to get into that hospital.
 He talks with doctor and doctor told him the cities in a bad condition.
 The agent finds some kind of virus that infects people in the town.

 Agency give him another task.
 He went to a place where all people are infected quickly.
 In that place he needs to save himself from virus.
 After saving himself from infected people.
 He went into the center hospital of the town.
 That place helps us to find main reason of effecting people in the city.

 He starts working according to his agency.
 Agency have already doubt on some doctors and hospital of this city.
 And he sends his officer to those hospitals and finally find some clues.
 He finds some clues in the hospital.
-He takes those clues want to lab for testing to further investigate the situation.
+He takes those clues to lab for testing to further investigate the situation.